 - Using extra ripe bananas also means the banana bread will be naturally sweet.

-- Can this be made without eggs to be vegan? – The eggs provide this paleo banana bread with structure and helps hold things together.
+The eggs provide this paleo banana bread with structure and helps hold things together.
 I do not recommend subbing unless you’re okay with a different texture.
-But again, check the reader comments below, as some have had success using an egg replacement.
+Check the reader comments below, as some have had success using an egg replacement.

-- 2 cups almond flour (made from blanched almonds, not almond meal)
+- 2 cups super fine almond flour (made from blanched almonds, not almond meal)

 - 1/4 cup tapioca flour